Dress Code Policy: What To Include, How To Write One and Sample To Use

 In general, the dress code for employees is business casual.
 However, sales and marketing staff that have direct contact with the company's clients should follow a dress code of business professional during client visits and meetings.
 Technical staff that is busy with hardware repairs and installations are allowed to wear more casual attire, such as jeans, and should also make use of the overalls provided by the company for this purpose.

-- If the dress code policy contravenes the prescriptions of your faith or that it is offensive to you in any way, please contact human resources.*
+If the dress code policy contradicts the rules of your faith or is offensive to you in any way, please contact human resources.

 Frequently asked questions about dress code policies